 Chinese smartphones have emerged from a murky past of iPhone clones and shady software to become a new force in the global market.
 These phones tend to be a lot cheaper than phones sold in the West, even accounting for import costs, but often have equally good build quality and features.
-There are some great Chinese phones sold officially in the US, like the OnePlus 3T and the Huawei Honor 8.
-But, there are many more you may not have heard of which are not officially sold in the US, and we've put together a list of the very best for you.
+There are some great Chinese phones which are officially sold in the US, but there are many more you may not have heard of which aren't, so we've put together a list of the very best of both for you.